demtech/wb/README.md

 TP-Link MR13U Version, 2015/04

 ## Introduction
-This is a repository containing instructions on how to setup monitoring tools for a [DemTech](http://demtech.dk) project.
+This is a repository containing instructions on how to setup queue length monitoring tools for a [DemTech](http://demtech.dk) project.
 The idea is to use devices with WiFi antennas to monitor queue lengths at polling places by registering how long WiFi devices are in range.
 This readme describes how to setup the routers and start capturing and recording data.

 Any questions or comments can be directed to DemTech at http://demtech.dk.

+## Device
+The Device we use is [TP-Link MR13U with OpenWRT](http://wiki.openwrt.org/toh/tp-link/tl-mr13u) installed.

 ## Setup
 The scripts are designed to be run on a Linux host machine via a shell, and onto a device running the [OpenWrt](https://openwrt.org/) Linux distribution for embedded devices (in this case devices with wireless antennas).